dmitriyakkerman/nav-menu-js/README.md

 **Javascript**

-Put the script at the bottom of your markup:
+Put the module script at the bottom of your markup:

     <script src="./dist/js/nav-menu.min.js"></script>

-Or use import/require in your Javascript file:

-    const NavMenu = require('./dist/js/nav-menu.min.js');

-    or

-    import NavMenu from './dist/js/nav-menu.min.js';

 **Usage**

 Create typical navigation structure with nested lists.